 God’s Love for the Infants

-Jesus certainly made clear His love of children: “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven” (Matthew 19:14; also Mark 10:14; Luke 18:16).
-And Jeremiah 1:5 also provides insight about God’s plans for babies “Before I formed you in the womb I knew you, and before you were born I consecrated you; I appointed you a prophet to the nations.”
+Jesus certainly made clear His love for the children when He said, “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven” (Matthew 19:14; also Mark 10:14; Luke 18:16).
+And the verse in Jeremiah 1:5 also provides insight about God’s plans for babies: “Before I formed you in the womb I knew you, and before you were born I consecrated you; I appointed you a prophet to the nations.”